TipsForGIS/get-random-lines-from-file/README.md

 # get-random-lines-from-file

-# get_random_lines_from_file This Python code snippet prints random lines from a given file, csv or txt for instance.
+This Python code prints random lines from a given file, csv or txt for instance.